-The project confirmed a viable model for VPA’s future planning of strategic sites; namely that CDPs can be used as planning tool to guide the redevelopment of new, mixed-use precincts.
+The project confirmed a viable model for Victorian Planning Authority’s (VPA) future planning of strategic sites; namely that CDPs can be used as planning tool to guide the redevelopment of new, mixed-use precincts.
 This innovative project provides a ‘one stop shop’ for planning approvals for developers of the site.
 It will ultimately unlock 66ha of industrial land (with potentially 1,000+ new jobs in the retail, service and office sector) provided via provision of 10,000m2 floor space for employment purposes.

-This project unlocks 3,000 new dwellings for Altona North, to develop over the next 20 years, with provision of up to 5% affordable housing on site (equivalent to approx. 3ha).
+This project unlocks 3,000 new dwellings for Altona North, to develop over the next 20 years, with provision of up to 5% affordable housing on site (equivalent to approximately 3ha).

 The project will facilitate the provision of 8.9ha of new open space in an area currently under-supplied with public open space.

 In the long term, the project will result in developer funding of key transport and community infrastructure to the value of $55.1M.